joemasilotti/masilotti.com/_posts/2020-03-15-great-two-player-board-games.md

 ### [Hero Realms](https://amzn.to/2TSM6mE)

 Start with a meager, boring deck and enhance it with swords, magic spells, orcs, and even dragons.
 It’s very easy to pick up with only a few simple rules.
-Most cards have their own “special” ability that keeps the games interesting.
+Most cards have their own "special" ability that keeps the games interesting.
 All without adding unnecessary complexity.

 [![Hero Realms](/images/hero-realms.jpeg)](https://amzn.to/2TSM6mE)

 [Hero Realms](https://amzn.to/2TSM6mE) takes less than 20 minutes to play, making it great for a quick break.
-Adrienne and I love to go all in on one “faction,” or color.
+Adrienne and I love to go all in on one "faction," or color.
 I love how green limits your opponent’s options and she opts for the healing strategy of yellow.

 I spent last weekend catching up with my closest friends.
 We played a few games of Hero Realms and before they made it home three couples had bought it.
 Just saying.